 - Add about 6 cups of the soaked bread cubes to the vegetables and oysters and mix well to combine.

 - Add the ground sage and mix thoroughly.
-Add the remaining oyster juice (if any) and more bread if needed.
+Add the remaining oyster juice (if any) or stock and more bread if needed.
 Remain on the heat for about 5 minutes.

 - Remove the Dutch oven from the heat and cover.
 Let sit for about 10 minutes.